Landscape of Policy Optimization for Finite Horizon MDPs with General State and Action: Introduction

-For entropy-regularized tabular MDPs and LQR problems, we establish a linear convergence rate for exact policy gradient methods to achieve an $\epsilon$-optimal policy, consistent with existing results in the literature \citep{bhandari2024global, hambly2021policy}.
-In the case of multi-period inventory systems with Markov-modulated demands and stochastic cash balance problems, we demonstrate an $\tilde{\co}(\epsilon^{-1})$ sample complexity for stochastic policy gradient methods to achieve an $\epsilon$-optimal policy, which gives the first sample complexity results in the literature.
-It is worth noting that all these sample complexities exhibit a polynomial dependence on the time horizon.
+Leveraging the P{\L}K condition, we establish linear convergence of the exact policy gradient method to an $\epsilon$-optimal policy for entropy-regularized tabular MDPs and LQR problems, which aligns with existing results \citep{bhandari2024global, hambly2021policy}.
+For inventory systems with Markov-modulated demand and strongly convex costs, as well as stochastic cash balance problems with strongly convex costs, we further prove an $\tilde{\mathcal{O}}(\epsilon^{-1})$ sample complexity for stochastic policy gradient methods to obtain an $\epsilon$-optimal policy, yielding the first sample-complexity results in the literature.
+In all cases, the resulting bounds scale polynomially on the time horizon.
+Finally, we complement our theory with numerical experiments showing that policy gradient methods outperform several benchmark algorithms from the literature across these operations models.